RUMNEY CRAGGIN' CLASSIC

 SKILL LEVEL: All climbers are welcomed to participate, and there will be something valuable for any student.
 Students more experienced with Multipitch climbing will have more context for the skills presented.
 Students who are already familiar with the use of GriGri for belaying a toprope and a leader will get to the rescue components more quickly.
 However, students who have never seen a GriGri before can still have a valuable experience in this clinic.

 EQUIPMENT NEEDED: Bring your GriGri if you have one, plus 4’ nylon sling or cordellette, prussic loop, 2 or 3 locking carabiners.

+(SOLD OUT!)
 TRAD IS RAD…FOR EVERYBODY with Wade Spiner, presented by Adidas and The American Alpine Club

 Everybody should love trad.
 It’s not as scary as it everyone makes it seem.
 The biggest reason to learn trad is that trad climbs can be found at all difficulties.
 Try to find a 5.1 sport climb anywhere, but there are hundreds of 5.1 trad climbs.
 Trad climbs outnumber sport climbs on the lower half of the Yosemite Decimal System, so trad climbs are great places to learn to lead.
 In this clinic, we’ll teach real world skills to climb real world trad, but we’ll focus on grades that help you learn to place sound protection, manage a rope line, and route-find.
 Rumney has some great hidden areas to learn to place gear!